+Case Effects

-Case Effects Where an act becomes impossible after the contract is made The contract becomes void when the act becomes impossible.
-The contract becomes void when the act becomes unlawful. - Promisor must compensate the promisee for any loss which might have suffered on account of non-performance of the promise.
-Where an agreement is discovered to be void or where a contract becomes void Any person who has received any benefit under such agreement or contract is bound to restore it or to make compensation to the person from whom he received it.
+Where an act becomes impossible after the contract is made The contract becomes void when the act becomes impossible.

+Where an act becomes The contract becomes void

+unlawful by reason of some when the act becomes

+event beyond the control of unlawful.

+promisor

+Where the promisor alone Promisor must compensate

+knows about the impossibility the promisee for any loss

+which might have suffered on

+account of non-performance

+of the promise.

+Where an agreement is Any person who has received

+discovered to be void or where any benefit under such

+a contract becomes void agreement or contract is

+bound to restore it or to make

+compensation to the person

+from whom he received it.